Studies = the process by which you assimilate information in an educational institution, resulting in a paper called a diploma or certificate.

 None of these three things will be offered to you in a formal educational system.
 And non-formal educational systems start from the idea that you are already curious, passionate and persevering.
 So, it is your responsibility to do something in these directions.

 We are at the point where, if you have the curiosity to discover things, you will come to discover your strongest passion.
-And if you know the strongest passion you have and understand how you can use it to help others, the only thing missing is perseverance.
+And if you know your strongest passion and understand how you can use it to help others, the only thing missing is perseverance.

 Be curious to discover your strongest passion and then work constantly in that direction.